OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-15.md

 ## 1 Kings 15:16

-Now there was war between Asa and Baasha king of Israel all their days.
+There was ongoing conflict and war between Asa and Baasha king of Israel throughout their reigns.

 ## 1 Kings 15:17